Internet Speed Test: The 4 Best Tools

 Fast.com

-Our second tool to introduce to you is Fast.com, an online tool developed and maintained by Netflix.
-It is designed to help users gauge the speed of their internet connection, with a particular focus on download throughput, which is a key metric for video streaming.
+Our second tool to present to you is Fast.com, an online tool developed and maintained by Netflix.
+It is designed to help users evaluate the speed of their Internet connection, with a particular focus on download throughput, which is a key metric for the streaming video.

 Fast.com's interface is incredibly simple and clean.
-As soon as you access the site, the speed test begins automatically.
-The main screen shows your download speed in real time, with no other information to distract you.
-Once the test is complete, the final result of your download speed remains displayed on the screen.
+As soon as you access the site, the speed test starts automatically.
+The main screen shows your download speed in real time, without any other information to distract you.
+Once the test is complete, your final download speed result remains displayed on the screen.

-However, if you want to get more details, you can click "More Info".
-This will give you access to additional information like send rate, latency, and ping, as well as the number of tests performed during the session.
+However, if you want to get more details, you can click on “More Info”.
+This will give you access to additional information like upload throughput, latency, and ping, as well as the number of tests performed during the session.

 Visit fast.com